hpcaitech/ColossalAI/applications/ColossalChat/examples/README.md

   <img src="https://raw.githubusercontent.com/hpcaitech/public_assets/main/applications/chat/grpo/sample.png" style="width: 48%;" />
 </div>

-#### Note of Speed
-Currently, our PPO and GRPO pipeline are still under entensive development.
-The speed is largely limited by the roll out speed as we use naive generation without any acceleration.

 ## Alternative Option For RLHF: Direct Preference Optimization
 For those seeking an alternative to Reinforcement Learning from Human Feedback (RLHF), Direct Preference Optimization (DPO) presents a compelling option.
 DPO, as detailed in the paper (available at [https://arxiv.org/abs/2305.18290](https://arxiv.org/abs/2305.18290)), DPO offers an low-cost way to perform RLHF and usually request less computation resources compares to PPO.